EmiliosRichards/File-Management-System/README.md

 Hello and welcome!
 This document contains insight into my process of designing and building a simple File Manager!

-If you would like to jump straight into using the FMS find out how [here](https://example).
+If you would like to jump straight into using the File Management System find out how [here](https://example).

 # Document Contents